aFuzzyBear/astro-ui/docs/XElement/api/methods/animate.md

 ### `@animate = {}`

-The `@animate` method accepts a series of key-frames (animation instructions) as either as one list of objects or as a record of objects using a `transform: "{transformation}"` key/value pair.
+The `@animate` method accepts a series of key-frames (animation instructions) as either as a list of objects or as a record of objects using a `transform: "{transformation}"` key/value pair.
 These transformation define the actions to be performed.

 ```astro